-Between the 2006 and 2011 Censuses, there was a 21 per cent increase in the number of people identified as being of Aboriginal and Torres Strait Islander origin.
-Nationally, almost one third of the increase (30 per cent) could not be explained by the standard assumptions about the likely trends in the population.
+Between the 2006 and 2011 Censuses, there was a 21 per cent increase in the number of people identified as being of Aboriginal and Torres Strait Islander origin, with almost one-third of the increase (30 per cent) not explained by the standard assumptions about the likely population trends.
 After each Census, the ABS produces time series estimates of the Aboriginal and Torres Strait Islander population based on that Census count, by backcasting around this estimate.
 The backcast series shows what the currently identified Aboriginal and Torres Strait Islander population (based on the latest Census) would have been in previous periods, based purely on demographic change.
 As explained in the section 'Interpreting data in the report', the unexplained increase in the Aboriginal and Torres Strait Islander the 2006 and 2011 Census affects analysis of outcomes measured using the Census.
 This change is dealt with in this report by using revised 2011 Census based population estimates for historical rates.